pea-nut-z/karrot/readme.md

 The app should open up in a new tab.
 Once loaded, do the following in the new tab:

 - open Developer tools
-- do the following two steps below and refresh the page after the steps are completed
+- do the two steps below and refresh the page after the steps are completed

 <img src="assets/readme-instruction.jpg" width="500" height="500">